 The Incoterm known as Cost and Freight (CFR), for instance, is a common term that can benefit the shipper but can be too costly for the importer.
 The reason for this is that on CFR terms, the shipper selects which carrier ships the goods, with the risk of transferring to the importer once the goods have been placed on board.

 Incoterms such as EXW (‘Ex-Works) or FOB (Free on Board) when shipping out of China, may prove more beneficial for importers.
 The EXW Incoterm gives the buyer complete control of all charges, whereas FOB allows the buyer to nominate the freight and reduce costly port charges on arrival.
 When considering what incoterm to purchase off it is always best to engage with a freight forwarder for support.

 3. Understand whether air or sea freight is required

 Does China seem a world away?
 It’s not!

 Shipping freight from Shanghai via sea freight into Australia can take as little as 13 days.

 It is vital to consider handling time on each end of the shipping process but, if your freight is not urgent, do not be talked into air freight unnecessarily.
 Whilst air freight is generally faster than sea freight, it is also considerably more expensive.
-Sea freight tends to allow for greater capacity of products, so if the volume is important, plan your purchase several weeks in advance and choose a sea freight service.
+Sea freight tends to allow for a greater capacity of products, so if the volume is important, plan your purchase several weeks in advance and choose a sea freight service.